 All work on the road reserve, road closures and traffic or parking restrictions must be approved by the Christchurch City Council prior to the work or closure.

-Soon we'll be launching MyWorksites, a new way of applying for corridor access requests (CAR’s), works access permits (WAP’s) and approval of traffic management plans (TMP’s).
+On Monday 12 November 2018 we'll be launching MyWorksites, a new way of applying for corridor access requests (CAR’s), works access permits (WAP’s) and approval of traffic management plans (TMP’s).

 The Council is responsible to facilitate the coordination of works on the road corridor to ensure everyone who digs up the road uses a ‘dig once’ approach.

 If you are planning to carry out any work or activity that affects the normal operation of the road, footpath or berm, you must submit a Corridor Access Request (CAR) before you start.

 A vehicle crossing is the section of driveway from the front of the property boundary to the roadway.
 It is possible to widen or relocate your vehicle crossing.